Photos By Meta – Photography Tips – Learn Meta’s Top Sony Camera Tips

 Automatic Mode – Auto Mode

 If you’re a Beginner Digital Photographer, there’s nothing wrong with using Automatic Mode or Auto Mode.
-Many Professional Photographers use Auto Mode (but they probably won’t admit to it).
+Many Professional Photographers use Auto Mode (but they probably won’t admit it).
 Auto Mode is often faster than S, A or M Mode if you need to take a quick action shot, and don’t have time to adjust your camera.

 Manual Mode – M Mode

 In Manual Mode, you set the ISO, Aperture Size and the Shutter Speed and have Full Control over all of your Camera’s Settings.
 Manual Mode or M Mode is often used by many Professional Photographers, who know what they are doing, often for special effects, depending on what special effect they are trying to achieve (Long Exposures, Neutral Density Filters, Time Lapse Photography, HDR Bracketing, etc).
-ISO 100, f/8 and 1/125th of a second, are good starting points when starting out shooting in Manual Mode.
+Native ISO 100, f/8 and 1/125th of a second, are good starting points when starting out shooting in Manual Mode.
 A Sturdy Tripod is often required.

 Watch a Video